Contents

 This may seem a bit awkward, but it works.
 Simply take a shaving brush that has been soaked in warm water and rub the stick in your brush until you get enough soap in it.
 Then, face lather.

-You may have been turned off by the urinal cake scent comment, and rightfully so, but Arko has a very loyal following.
+In its own right, Arko is a good shaving soap that provides decent glide and slickness.
+Arko has a very loyal following.
 In our experience, and in the overwhelming majority of the reviews that we read or watched, Arko produces great lather.

 It has plenty of slickness and cushion, and it provides a very close and clean shave.
 It was not the most moisturizing soap that we have used, and others have shared that experience, but nothing so notable that would turn us off to using the soap again.